 Pour the ammonia solution into a non-reactive basic (plastic is recommended) and submerge all the costume jewelry that needs to be cleaned.
 Let the solution work on the jewelry for about 10 minutes.
 There is no need to touch the jewelry or brush anything yet.
 The ammonia will be lifting the stains and dirt, allowing them to loosen from the surface of the jewelry for easier cleaning later.

 After ten minutes, it’s time to clean your costume jewelry better with the DIY jewelry cleaner you just created.
 Grab an old or new toothbrush and start scrubbing away gently at your jewelry.
 (Tips: Be sure to use a soft-bristled toothbrush so you do not inadvertently damage the surface of your jewelry as this is possible with harder bristles.)

-While plain water can be used, ultrasonic cleaners work best with special cleaning solutions that amplify its effectiveness.
+While plain water can be used, ultrasonic cleaners work best with special cleaning solutions that amplify their effectiveness.
 BUT there are some delicate jewelry and gemstone that are not suggested to be cleaned in this way.

-Microfiber cloth or towel
+Microfiber Cloth or Towel

 Rinse with WATER!

 Clean, room temperature running water is essential to rinse the jewelry piece every time after any cleaning agent has been applied on.
 After that, dry with microfiber cloth gently and keep your jewelry piece in a dry and nice jewelry box.

 RELATED POST: How Do You Clean Fake Jewelry At Home?